M128KB/SQLDelight/README.md

 **To use SQLDelight in a simple implementation, you can follow these steps:**

-1- Add the SQLDelight Gradle plugin to your project. \n 2- Create a .sq file with your SQL statements.
+1- Add the SQLDelight Gradle plugin to your project.
+2- Create a .sq file with your SQL statements.
 3- Create a Database class with a Schema object.
 4- Provide a SqlDriver instance.